Morshed Khan

-Morshed Khan (born 8 August 1940) is a Bangladeshi politician who served as the Minister of Foreign Affairs of Bangladesh from 2001 until 2006.
-He served as a Jatiya Sangsad member representing the Chittagong-10 constituency in the 6th, 7th and 8th parliaments.
+Morshed Khan (born 8 August 1940) is a Bangladeshi politician who served as the minister of foreign affairs of Bangladesh from 2001 until 2006.
+He served as a Jatiya Sangsad member representing the Chittagong-10 constituency in the 6th, 7th and 8th parliaments.He is the founder chairman of one of the leading private bank - AB Bank Limited and Pacific Motors limited.

 Khan was imprisoned in May 2009 in connection with a graft case in which he was sentenced to 13 years.

 Education

 Khan completed his Bachelor of Engineering study from Tokyo University of Agriculture and Technology.

 Career

-In 1986, Khan was elected the member of Jatiya Sangsad.
+In 1986, Khan was elected to the Jatiya Sangsad.
 He was then elected to parliament three more times (February 1996, June 1996, and 2001).
-He was the special envoy to the Prime Minister during the tenure of the full-fledged minister from 12 to 8, and was also the chairman of the Bangladesh Special Committee on Foreign Affairs.
-Morshed Khan served as the Foreign Minister of the Government of Bangladesh from 2001 to 2006.
+He was the special envoy to the prime minister during the tenure of the full-fledged minister from 12 to 8, and was also the chairman of the Bangladesh Special Committee on Foreign Affairs.
+Morshed Khan served as the foreign minister of the government of Bangladesh from 2001 to 2006.

 Khan retired from politics by resigning from the vice president post of BNP on 5 November 2019.